Start of your trip to Australia by checking out as each state has different laws. Queensland has really tough laws but they decriminalised xxxx 2024

 Queensland, like most places on earth, did not always look favourably upon prostitution or prostitutes.
 However, instead of penalising sex workers via vagrancy laws as was often the case in other parts of Australia, Queensland’s restrictions upon sex workers were largely centred around health-related concerns, primarily in the form of sexually transmitted diseases.

-In order to suppress the spread of sexually transmitted diseases, the Queensland Government introduced the Contagious Diseases Act 1868, which received Royal Assent on 5 February 1868.
+To suppress the spread of sexually transmitted diseases, the Queensland Government introduced the Contagious Diseases Act 1868, which received Royal Assent on 5 February 1868.
 The Act originated in the United Kingdom and was introduced throughout the colonies, declaring that any woman suspected of prostitution would be subject to compulsory periodical medical examination.

 If that woman was found to be suffering from a contagious disease, she would be detained in a lock hospital for up to three months, with the possibility for an additional three months’ extension if deemed necessary by ‘any two medical men’.
 Should a woman refuse to be examined, she could face the penalty of imprisonment.